Healthdirect Free Australian health advice you can count on.

 • your size, height and weight

-• whether you are used to taking it
+• whether you have taken it before

 • whether you take other drugs at the same time